Patient Frequently Asked Questions

 TAF’s grant-based programs provide copay, coinsurance, and deductible assistance to you for the calendar year or up to the specified grant amount, whichever comes first.
 The grant amount is determined by the disease program in which you are enrolled.
 The grant may be used for copays, coinsurance, and deductibles for all FDA-approved treatment for the disease named in the disease program.

-Enrolled patients may also receive assistance with other eligible out-of-pocket costs, such as health insurance premiums and incidental medical expenses (as outlined in the program coverage details), which is not counted toward the specified grant amount.
+Enrolled patients may also receive assistance with other eligible out-of-pocket costs, such as health insurance premiums and incidental medical expenses (as outlined in the program coverage details), which are not counted toward the specified grant amount.
 There is no cap on the amount of assistance you receive in a calendar year for these eligible expenses.

 To learn more about which out-of-pocket medical expenses are covered in your disease program, visit enroll.tafcares.org and select your disease program.